Nass2912/DSAing/README.md

         O(n!): Factorial time complexity.
 The algorithm's runtime or space usage grows factorially with the size of the input, making it extremely inefficient for large inputs.
         Best, Worst, and Average Case: Big O notation typically describes the worst-case scenario, but it's important to consider best and average-case complexities for a comprehensive understanding of an algorithm's performance.

+# Space Complexity

+    Space complexity refers to the amount of memory space required by an algorithm or a program to execute in a given environment.
+It's a measure of how much memory an algorithm consumes with respect to the size of its input.

+    When analyzing space complexity, we consider the memory required for:

+    Fixed memory: This includes the memory required by the code itself, as well as global variables and constants.
+This part of memory consumption does not vary with the size of the input.
+    Variable memory: This includes the memory required for variables that change in size as the input size increases.
+This may include data structures like arrays, matrices, trees, etc., that are dynamically allocated during the execution of the algorithm.
+    Space complexity is typically expressed using Big O notation, just like time complexity.
+For example, if an algorithm's space complexity is O(n), it means that the amount of memory it requires grows linearly with the size of the input.